pixelpassion/drf-saas-starter/docs/apps.rst

 * E-Mail required for sign up / sign in

-Fore more information read :doc:`users`:
+Fore more information read :doc:`users`.

 Tenants
 -------